-Item to be verified Third-party verification Hand-carried verification General Eligibility Items Social Security Number Letter from Social Security and electronic reports Original Social Security Card, an appropriate government letter showing the number or other HUD- allowed method Adult Status of the Head of Household N/A Valid drivers license, identification card issued by a government agency, or a birth certificate.
+Verification Requirements for Individual items Item to be verified Third-party verification Hand-carried verification General Eligibility Items Social Security Number Letter from Social Security and electronic reports Original Social Security Card, an appropriate government letter showing the number or other HUD- allowed method Adult Status of the Head of Household N/A Valid drivers license, identification card issued by a government agency, or a birth certificate.
+Citizenship N/A Signed Certification voter's registration card, birth certificate, citizenship certificate, valid passport, signed letter from INS Eligible immigration status INS SAVE confirmation# INS card Disability Letter from medical professional, SSI, etc. Proof of SSI or Social Security disability payments Full- time student status (if > 18) Letter from school For high school students, any document evidencing enrollment Need for live-in aide Letter from doctor or other professional knowledgeable of condition N/A Child care costs Letter from care provider Bills and receipts Disability assistance expenses Letters from suppliers, care givers, etc. Bills and records of payment

-Citizenship N/A Signed Certification voter's registration card, birth certificate, citizenship certificate, valid passport, signed letter from INS Eligible immigration status INS SAVE confirmation# INS card Disability Letter from medical professional, SSI, etc. Proof of SSI or Social Security disability payments Full- time student status (if > 18) Letter from school For high school students, any document evidencing enrollment Need for live-in aide Letter from doctor or other professional knowledgeable of condition N/A Child card costs Letter from care provider Bills and receipts Disability assistance expenses Letters from suppliers, care givers, etc. Bills and records of payment
+Item to be verified Third-party verification Hand-carried verification Medical expenses Letters from providers, prescription record from pharmacy, medical professional's letter stating assistance or a companion animal is needed Bills, receipts, records of payment, dates of trips, mileage log, receipts for fares and tolls

-Item to be verified Third-party verification Hand-carried verification Medical expenses Letters from providers, prescription record from pharmacy, medical professional's letter stating assistance or a companion animal is needed Bills, receipts, records of payment, dates of trips, mileage log, receipts for fares and tolls Value of Income from Assets Savings, checking accounts Letter from institution Passbook, most current statements CD's, bonds, etc. Letter from institution Tax return, information brochure from institution, the CD, the bond Stocks Letter from broker or holding company Stock or most current statements, price in newspaper or through Internet Real property Letter from tax office, assessment, etc. Property tax statement (for current value), assessment, records or income and expenses, tax return Personal property Assessment, bluebook, etc Receipt for purchase, other evidence of worth Cash value of life insurance policies Letter from insurance company Current statement Assets disposed of for less than fair market value N/A Original receipt and receipt at disposition, other evidence of worth Income Earned income Letter from employer Multiple pay stubs Self-employed N/A Tax return from prior year, books of accounts
+Value of Income from Assets in excess of \$5,000 Savings, checking accounts Letter from institution Passbook, most current statements CD's, bonds, etc. Letter from institution Tax return, information brochure from institution, the CD, the bond Stocks Letter from broker or holding company Stock or most current statements, price in newspaper or through Internet Real property Letter from tax office, assessment, etc. Property tax statement (for current value), assessment, records or income and expenses, tax return Personal property Assessment, bluebook, etc Receipt for purchase, other evidence of worth Cash value of life insurance policies Letter from insurance company Current statement Assets disposed of for less than fair market value N/A Original receipt and receipt at disposition, other evidence of worth Assets with a value of \$5,000 or less N/A Asset Self Declaration of \$5,000 or less Form Income Earned income Letter from employer Multiple pay stubs Self-employed N/A Tax return from prior year, books of accounts Regular gifts and contributions Notarized Affidavit from source, letter from organization receiving gift e.g., if grandmother pays day care provider, the day care provider could so state) Bank deposits, other similar evidence

-Notarized Affidavit from source, letter from organization receiving gift e.g., if grandmother pays day care provider, the day care provider could so state) Bank deposits, other similar evidence
+Verification requirements for Individual Items Item to be verified Third-party verification Hand-carried verification

-Verification requirements for Individual Items Item to be verified Third-party verification Hand-carried verification Alimony/child support Court order, letter from source, letter from Human Services Record of deposits, divorce decree Social Security Administration Letter from Social Security no more than 60 calendar days old as verified by HUD computer systems Periodic payments (e.g., social security, welfare, pensions, workers' comp, unemployment) Letter or electronic reports from the source Award letter, letter announcing change in amount of future payments 40 Letter from program provider indicating -whether enrolled -whether training is HUD- funded -whether State or local program- whether it is employment training Ewhether payments are for out - West pocket expenses incurred in Worder to participate in a program N/A
+Alimony/child support Court order, letter from source, letter from Human Services Record of deposits, divorce decree Social Security Administration Published cost of living adjustment notice Letter from Social Security no more than 60 calendar days old as verified by HUD computer systems Periodic payments (e.g., social security, welfare, pensions, workers' comp, unemployment) Letter or electronic reports from the source Published cost of living adjustment notice Award letter, letter announcing change in amount of future payments Training program participation Letter from program provider indicating -whether enrolled -whether training is HUD- funded -whether State or local program- whether it is employment training -whether payments are for out - of- pocket expenses incurred in order to participate in a program N/A